ChrisTelles152/DS-GA-HW/README.md

 ## Office Hours

 - Bethany: Saturdays, 10am-12pm at the GA campus
-- Mars: Wednesdays, at the GA campus
+- Mars: Wednesdays, 3 - 6:30pm at the GA campus or by appointment

 ## Slack